TheAntiSnipe/go-vault/Go/data allocation.md

 Back to making personal notes.

 `new()`
 - Does not initialize memory, but rather zeroes it out.
+- Returns the address of the allocated memory.
+- The zeroing makes sense in the perspective of the data structure, makes it easy to work with.
+- There's some constructur stuff in there that'll probably come into play later.
+-